Earth-MGMT-SYS/nimbodata/doc/source/intro.rst

 *   Python is great for programmers, but the spirit is wholly applicable to data analysis tools.
 By providing a powerful platform for users to levarage Python, we hope to expand the power and reach of the Python ecosystem.
+*   Enable meta-programming approaches for relational data stores - such as tools for applying a specific aggretation pattern to different sets of views.

 What's Unique